 The Japanese Whisky "Style"

 The lone-wolf mastery required makes Japanese whisky unique and surprisingly diverse.
-It's more about refined taste — prized in Japanese culture — than a specific flavor profile or "style" point.
+It's more about refined taste—prized in Japanese culture—than a specific flavor profile or "style" point.

 While bold, peaty single malts likened to the typical scotch get a lot of attention, the blended whiskies showcase a mastery of the art of blending.
 This has cultural influence as well.
-In Japan, whiskey is most often paired with food; refined, light, mellow whisky with an earthy undertone is a spectacular fit with Japanese cuisine.
+In Japan, whiskey is most often paired with food; polished, light, mellow whisky with an earthy undertone is a spectacular fit with Japanese cuisine.

 Drinking Japanese Whisky